GeReV/lensflare/README.md

 ### 2025-11-20

-Decided to try adapting the lens models and a bit of code from the aforementioned repository.
+Guess I have to admit to some failure.
+I decided to try adapting the lens models and a bit of code from the aforementioned repository.

 Using their lens data, the grids end up looking correct, without the warping artifacts I was seeing before.
 I'm not sure if this is solely due to the fact that the lenses aren't scaled now,